Overview of Idaho Mortgages

 Idaho Jumbo Loan Rates

-Idaho homes are less expensive than the average U.S. home, so it makes sense that the conforming loan limit is average in almost the entire state.
-A few counties have increased their limit to $625,500.
-In each county, a “jumbo loan” is a loan that exceeds the conforming loan limit.
-If you need to take out a jumbo loan to pay for your dream home in Idaho, be aware that these oversize loans are accompanied by higher interest rates.
-Banks are taking on a bigger risk by issuing these larger loans and so the higher interest is meant to offset that risk.
-The average jumbo loan rate in Idaho is 4.25%.
+Idaho homes are less expensive than the average U.S. home, so it makes sense that the conforming loan limit is about average in almost the entire state.
+A jumbo loan is a loan that exceeds the respective county's conforming loan limit.
+For example, this could be a $800,000 loan in Gem County, where the limit is $726,200.
+These oversize loans are accompanied by higher interest rates.
+Banks take on a bigger risk when issuing large loan.
+The higher interest is meant to offset that risk.

 Idaho ARM Loan Rates